kasual1/angular-architecture-best-practices/README.md

 - [Monorepo and microfrontends](#heading-2)

 ## Introduction
 While following architectural guidelines on Angular.io for small and medium sized applications works well, it seems like especially for large scale applications, tutorials and examples are missing.
-This repository tries to fill this gap by providing guidelines and examples of an architecture that is highly scalable and works well in the context of developing bussiness applications.
+This repository tries to fill this gap by providing guidelines and examples of an architecture that is **highly scalable** and works well in the context of developing **bussiness applications**.

 Do not consider those guidelines as strict rules, but rather as recommendations that can make life easier.
 I see this repository as a **starting point**, that is open to discussions and I would love to invite the community to **constantly improve current examples** and share their real life experiences.